opensearch-project/dashboards-visualizations/README.md

-# Open Distro for Elasticsearch OpenSearch Dashboards Visualizations
+# OpenSearch Dashboards Visualizations

-The Open Distro for Elasticsearch OpenSearch Dashboards Visualizations enables you to use additional types of visualizations inside OpenSearch Dashboards Visualize and integrate them in Dashboard.
+The OpenSearch Dashboards Visualizations enables you to use additional types of visualizations inside OpenSearch Dashboards Visualize and integrate them in Dashboard.

 ## Documentation